AndyPrehn/solo-project-12-23/README.md

   SERVER_SESSION_SECRET=superDuperSecret
   ```
   While you're in your new `.env` file, take the time to replace `superDuperSecret` with some long random string like `25POUbVtx6RKVNWszd9ERB9Bb6` to keep your application secure.
 Here's a site that can help you: [https://passwordsgenerator.net/](https://passwordsgenerator.net/).
 If you don't do this step, create a secret with less than eight characters, or leave it as `superDuperSecret`, you will get a warning.
-- Start postgres if not running already by using `brew services start postgresql`
+- Start postgres if not running already by using `postico for postgresql`
 - Run `npm run server`
 - Run `npm run client`
 - Navigate to `localhost:3000`